Vim

 Tcl Syntax

 I'm the official Tcl syntax maintainer, so the stable version is available on the Vim FTP site in the runtime directory.
-The current CVS version and its history are available on this site; the official version has a CVS version number in the comments at the top.
+The current Mercurial version and its history are available on this site; the official version has a version number in the comments at the top (maybe a little unreliable due to the recent CVS to Mercurial switch).
 Also please see the page tracking progress on this syntax support.

 Texinfo Syntax